 The University uses online digital advertising to promote various programs and initiatives at the institution through planned campaigns.
 The University engages with select third-party vendors to help facilitate those campaigns and use technologies that serve and re-serve the University advertising elsewhere on the Internet based on prior visits to the Websites, using a technique called “remarketing.”

 The University uses a number of select third-party vendors to provide anonymous statistical data about site usage, content consumption, and sources of traffic to the Websites.
-Such data allows the institution to quantify the popularity of content, the effectiveness of digital and non-digital advertising campaigns, and to identify patterns that could assist in optimizing paths to key features on the Websites or eliminate problem areas.
+Such data allows the institution to quantify the popularity of content and the effectiveness of digital and non-digital advertising campaigns and to identify patterns that could assist in optimizing paths to key features on the Websites or eliminate problem areas.

 Sharing of information

 The University has the authority to use its discretion to grant access to data collected through the Websites to select institutional and/or third-party designees.
 However, the University will never sell, share, or rent this information for financial gain.

 Acceptable use policy

 The use of the Websites is governed by the University’s Network Acceptable Use Policy.